-The first 2 weeks of the life cycle of fries are very critical in their survival and many new hatchers lose their fish at this point cos they don’t know how to manage them.
+The first 2 weeks of the life cycle of fries are critical in their survival and many new hatchers lose their fish at this point because they don’t know how to manage them.

 The management process of fish fries is as follows:

-The first step to managing your fries is managing the water in the pond.
+The first step to managing your fries is regulating the water in the pond.

 Just like the big fish, fries need clean water even more often than the bigger ones.
 Forget about the pH of the water when you hatch the fish, it is more critical to have balanced water at this point than when you hatch them.